apache/beam/website/www/site/content/en/documentation/sdks/java-multi-language-pipelines.md

 default Beam SDK, you might need to run your own expansion service.
 In such cases, [start the expansion service](#advanced-start-an-expansion-service) before running your pipeline.

+Before running the pipeline, make sure to perform the [runner specific setup](https://beam.apache.org/get-started/quickstart-java/#run-a-pipeline) for your selected Beam runner.

 ### Run with Dataflow runner at HEAD (Beam 2.41.0 and later)